 Between 1989 and 1999 she worked as an Associate Professor at the Faculty of Architecture, Istanbul Technical University.
 From 2000 to 2003, Prof Kavakli worked for Charles Sturt University before moving to Macquarie University, where she established the Virtual Reality (VR) Lab in 2005, and served as the VR Lab’s director from 2005 until 2020.
 She became the Academic Director of AIE Institute in August 2018, resulting in her appointment as an Honorary Professor at Macquarie University in 2020.

 Prof Kavakli is the founding member of VISOR (Virtual and Interactive Simulations of Reality Research Group), a member of CEPET (Research Centre for Elite Performance, Expertise, and Training) at Macquarie University, and has strong links to European research organisations.

 Dr Geoff Mitchell

-Geoff is currently a Digital Strategist with the Brisbane City Council.
-He has over 30 years’ experience as an academic, and IT professional in government agencies, private sector organisations and Higher Education institutions.
-Geoff has more than 18 years’ experience in the Higher Education sector across Australia and New Zealand including roles as the Director of Learning Environments and Technology Services at QUT, Director of the University Teaching Development Centre at Victoria University of Wellington, and the Manager of the Educational Products and Services at Griffith University.
-Prior to Council he was the Digital and Emerging Technology Manager at Virgin Australia.
+Geoff is a Digital Strategist with the Brisbane City Council.
+He has over 30 years’ experience as an academic and an IT professional in government agencies, private sector organisations and higher education institutions.
+Geoff has more than 18 years’ experience in the Higher Education sector across Australia and New Zealand, including roles as the Director of Learning Environments and Technology Services at QUT, Director of the University Teaching Development Centre at Victoria University of Wellington, and the Manager of Educational Products and Services at Griffith University.
+Prior to working for Brisbane City Council, he was the Digital and Emerging Technology Manager at Virgin Australia.

-Geoff has been involved with the AIE Institute since 2019 and is the Chair of the Course advisory Committee and a member of the Academic Board.
+Geoff has been involved with AIE Institute since 2019 and is an Independent Director, the Chair of the Course Advisory Committee and a member of the Academic Board.